pingles/cascading.neo4j/README.md

 the REST client will batch inserts made within that transaction.
 We've done a little experimentation with this and it seems to make flows slightly faster.

+The default behaviour of a `BatchTransaction` is to collect all mutations into a single REST call. `Neo4jRecordWriter` will use its own chunk size to help break apart large operations.
+This ensures that Hadoop can still monitor progress, and tweaks the size of the operations- large sets of mutations will result in lots of serialization for the REST calls.

+This can be configured through Hadoop's `JobConf` configuration, by setting `org.neo4j.rest.batch_transaction` and `org.pingles.neo4j.batch_size` properties.

 ## TODO

 * What to do WRT SinkMode.REPLACE etc. if the node already exist in index